 Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.

-The next section in this guide is Coping with Side Effects and it offers some guidance in how to cope with the physical, emotional, and social changes that leukemia and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Coping with Treatment.
+It offers some guidance in how to cope with the physical, emotional, and social changes that leukemia and its treatment can bring.
+Or, use the menu to choose another section to continue reading this guide.